ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: hyperlink token of (hyperlink tag) for/of/with (value) ... hyperlink token
 >
 > Creates a new hyperlink token by combining a tag with a value.
+>
+> > [!CAUTION]
+> > Hyperlink tokens can contain values of many of the kinds found in Inform, but there are exceptions (such as `real number`), and authors must be careful not to try to put an ephemeral value into a hyperlink, such as some local variables.
+It is not enough for the value to exist when a hyperlink is created: it must still exist when the link is clicked.
+This phrase produces a run-time problem if it is asked to attach such a value to a token.

 > phrase: hyperlink token of (hyperlink tag)
 >